 - Zig and Maya's first time properly making love at the end of "#yesmeansyes".

-- Lola then returns her support for Yael in Season 4 in Facts Only when she begins having concerns about how she views her body and her gender in general.
-When Yael reveals that she doesn't feel like either male or female, Lola helps Yael to understand that they may be gender non-binary.
+- Lola then returns her support for Yael in Season 4 in "#FactsOnly" when she begins having concerns about how she views her body and her gender in general.
+When Yael reveals that they don't feel like either male or female, Lola helps Yael to understand that they may be gender non-binary.
 She even gives Yael a makeover so they can finally see themselves the way they have always wanted.
 Yael begins tearing up and tells Lola it's perfect.

 - The last two episodes of Next Class season 4 have a lot of heartwarming moments, both big and small, that signify how far the class of 2016 has come.

 - Miles and his father seem to come to a place of understanding, with Mr. Hollingsworth telling Miles he's proud of him and allowing him to use his trust fund to pay for his writing program.

 - Miles and Tristan dance together at the hospital before Miles leaves for Europe.